LANDIS-II-Foundation/Tool-Linux-Singularity/README.md

+# Notes
-# These files and data were developed to work with the NCSU HPC, but should be generalized to any Linux configuration that support Singularity.
+These files and data were developed to work with the NCSU HPC, but should be generalized to any Linux configuration that support Singularity.

 ## [Google drive folder with](https://drive.google.com/drive/u/0/folders/1O3R2hk0_2052-l0Vql-mpotOMDTtdu23)
+The steps below will help you build the .sif and .sdef files.
 1) example LANDIS-ii input data
 2) successfully built and run .sif
 3) .sdef used to build the .sif